gianluparri03/gianluparri03.github.io/README.md

 This is the repo for my portfolio, available at [gianluparri03.github.io](https://gianluparri03.github.io).

-The [project section](https://gianluparri03.github.io/projects.html) automatically fetches and parses the projects from [a GitHub gist](https://gist.github.com/gianluparri03/d3ed8d776078554b37c77687aec54010), so I don't have to make a commit every time.
+The [project section](https://gianluparri03.github.io/projects.html) automatically fetches and parses the projects from [a GitHub gist](https://gist.github.com/gianluparri03/d3ed8d776078554b37c77687aec54010).

+---

+## TODO

+Here's the list of the things I should add, if you want to make a pull request.

+- [ ] Light mode
+- [ ] Skills page
+- [ ] More responsiveness

 ---